Misconduct at work happens more often than we think. It can be something serious like harassment or fraud.

 People are different.
 It’s a mistaken notion that you should treat all the employees the same.

-7. Charging Too Much Is the Bad Manager Habit
+7. Charging Too Much Is a Bad Manager Habit

 8. Self-Contradictory Leadership